 - Abandon fixed ideas, reject the current state of things

-- Instead of explaining what can’t be done, think about how to do it
+- Instead of explaining what cannot be done, think about how to do it

 - Immediately implement good improvement proposals

-- Don’t seek perfection, gain 60% from now
+- Do not seek perfection, gain 60% from now

-- Correct a mistake immediately and on the spot
+- Correct an error immediately and on the spot

 - Find ideas in difficulty

-- Seek the root cause, respect the 5 whys, and then seek the solution
+- Seek the real cause, respect the 5 whys and then look for the solution

 - Consider the ideas of ten people instead of waiting for the brilliant idea of one